ycrc/ycrc.github.io/docs/clusters-at-yale/data/index.md

 scratch60     GRP             4054       20480       987,336     5,000,000 No         60 days
 ```

 The per-user breakdown is only generated periodically, and the summary at the bottom is close to real-time.
+Purchased storage allocations will only appear in the `getquota` output for users who have data in that directory.

 ## Get More Storage

 Additional project storage spaces can be purchased on our Gibbs filesystem, which provides similar functionality to the primary project storage.
 This storage currently costs $200/TiB (minimum of 10 TiB, with exact pricing to be confirmed before a purchase is made).
-The price covers all costs, including administration, power, cooling, networking, etc. YCRC commits to making the storage available for 5 years from the purchase date, after which the storage allocation will need to be renewed, or the allocation will expire and be removed.
+The price covers all costs, including administration, power, cooling, networking, etc. YCRC commits to making the storage available for 5 years from the purchase date, after which the storage allocation will need to be renewed, or the allocation will expire and be removed (see [Storage Expiration Policy](https://research.computing.yale.edu/services/high-performance-computing/storage-expiration-policy)).

 Please note that, as with existing project storage, this storage will not be backed up, so you should make arrangements for the safekeeping of critical files off the clusters.
 Please [contact us](/#get-help) with your requirements and budget to start the purchasing process.

 ## HPC Storage Best Practices